Showing posts with label Censorship. Show all posts

 This Punch cartoon is a favourite:

 Trivia II: Twice adapted to the silver screen – The Woman Who Did (1915) and Die Frau mit dem schlechten Ruf (1925) – both, sadly, lost.
-The latter featured Lionel Barrymore as Alan.
+The former featured Lionel Barrymore as Alan.

 Object: A small hardcover.
 The decorations on the cover and title page are by Aubrey Beardsley.
 Ten pages of adverts for other "Messrs.
 Roberts Brothers' Publications" feature at the end.
 A first American edition, I purchased by copy in 2000 for US$9.99 from a Pennsylvania bookseller.
 The receipt records that I paid a further three dollars in shipping.
 Have rates really increased so dramatically?